marko-knoebl/slides/sections/react/20-state/26-input-types-en.md

 ## Numeric input fields

+Basic advice for numeric input fields:

-The value of a numeric input field should usually be stored as a string (not as a number)
+store the content as a string (not as a number)

 Reasoning: possible contents of a numeric input field (while the user is typing):